 The famous example from a couple of years back was the retraction of a job offer for a high flying city lawyer who boasted on his 'blog' that he did nothing at his employer but shop on the internet, pick up a six figure salary and regularly partake in recreational pharmaceuticals!

 With that story in mind before you start your job search you might want to clear the naked/drunk/inappropriate photos from your blogs and profiles together with anything that doesn't show you to be a thoroughly decent upstanding member of the community!
 This is particularly important if you have an unusual name as with one quick Google or Yoname search they could easily discover amazing detail of your lifestyle, behaviour and beliefs.
 Remember, companies do not admit to searching out details of potential employees as part of their recruitment procedure - but, as this recent survey shows, be warned, THEY DO!

-If you haven't discovered www.yoname.com before, take a look at how easy it is to gather information on your 'social networking footprint'
+Google 'check your social footprint' to see how easy it is for a potential employer to gather information on your 'social networking footprint' and activity.

 5) Recruitment Scams

 Unfortunately, there are people out there who are out to get you and others like you.
 Under the Conduct of Employment Agencies Act (Unless you're lucky enough to be an actor, footballer, model or a couple of other exceptions) it is illegal to charge a candidate for placing them in a job.
 However, you can charge a candidate for career coaching, CV Writing services, interview coaching, etc. Particularly if you are in the high earning bracket if you place your CV on job boards you will be contacted by companies offering these services, most of which are legitimate.